 A business proposal is a document that offers a solution to a problem or a new product or service to a potential customer or client.
-A business proposal may be solicited, which means it is requested by the potential customer, or unsolicited, which means it is not requested but rather presented on its initiative.
+A business proposal may be solicited, which means the potential customer requests it, or unsolicited, which means it is not requested but rather presented on its initiative.

 A grant proposal is a document submitted to a funding agency to request funding for a specific project.
 Grant proposals are usually solicited, which means that the funding agency has issued a call for proposals that outlines the specific parameters of the desired project.